-Due in large part to the significant research and development expenditures required to identify and validate new product candidates and pursue our development efforts, we have not been profitable and have incurred operating losses since we were incorporated in June 1996.
+Due in large part to the significant research and development expenditures required to identify and validate new product candidates and pursue our development efforts, we have not been profitable and have incurred operating losses each year since we were incorporated in June 1996.
 The extent of our future losses and the timing of potential profitability are highly uncertain, and we may never achieve profitable operations.
-We incurred net losses of approximately \$29.9 million for the three months ended March 31, 2009, \$132.3 million in 2008 and \$74.3 million in 2007.
-Currently, our revenues are generated solely from research milestone payments pursuant to our collaboration agreements and licenses and are insufficient to generate profitable operations.
-As of March 31, 2009, we had an accumulated deficit of approximately \$531.7 million.
+We incurred net losses of approximately \$86.5 million for the nine months ended September 30, 2009, \$132.3 million for the year ended December 31, 2008 and \$74.3 million for the year ended December 31, 2007.
+Currently, our only potential source of revenues is research and development milestone and royalty payments pursuant to our collaboration arrangements.
+We have not derived any revenues from these sources since 2007, and do not know whether we will recognize any additional revenues from our existing collaboration arrangements.
+Any future revenues that we receive may be insufficient to generate profitable operations.
+As of September 30, 2009, we had an accumulated deficit of approximately \$588.2 million.
 We expect to incur losses for at least the next several years and expect that these losses could increase as we expand our research and development activities and incur significant clinical and testing costs.